Oluwadt/Multi-step-Form/README.md

 ### Useful resources

-- [Conquering Responsive Design](https://courses.kevinpowell.co/view/courses/conquering-responsive-layouts) - This is a course on creating responsive layouts.
+- [Conquering Responsive Layouts](https://courses.kevinpowell.co/view/courses/conquering-responsive-layouts) - This is the course that helped me with making the site responsive.

 ## Author